-Air France has announced service Vancouver to Paris direct in March of 2015!
+Air France has service Vancouver to Paris direct.
 There is a new kid on the block -apparently Air Canada has direct flights on its new Dreamliner plane.

 Who doesn't like to get comfortable, watch a few good movies, have a beverage, a meal and a nap and wake up in time for breakfast and coffee?
 IN FRANCE!
 A quick flight from CDG to Marseille/Provence as your final destination and we relax in Aix-en-Provence for 7 days.
 Breathe in the lovely sunshine made so famous by impressionists.
 We will see the markets, visit galleries, monuments, a spectacular local winery, head to Marseille for a day trip and just soak it all in.
 Avignon for certain- another taste of profound Provence.

 Three nights to explore the city of light.
 It will be as magical as you have imagined.
-Restaurants, cafes for people watching, great galleries wth iconic works, off the beaten path Parisienne secret spots (lots of those), shopping and embracing the culture.
+Restaurants, cafes for people watching, great galleries with iconic works, off the beaten path Parisians secret spots (lots of those), shopping and embracing the culture.

 Fly out of CDG after the last night in a hotel close to the airport - a neat trick to avoid panic in traffic jams and get a good night's rest before your outbound journey home.